 Days after her younger daughter turned two, Lisa was diagnosed with multiple sclerosis.
 Shocked and scared, Lisa faced a bleak future, plagued by chronic dizziness and the specter of disability hovering nearby.
 She didn't know if she would ever be able to work again or serve as an effective parent.

 But she has done both.
 Lisa now works full-time as the Texas medical director for a national care management company - a job she loves and which allows for creativity, continued work with vulnerable populations, and improved stress management.
-Her daughters - now ten and thirteen - are thriving, and her husband provides support through the challenges of her illness.
-Since her diagnosis in 2009, despite several relapses, she has hiked the Inca trail to Machu Picchu, traveled with her daughters to China, and run two marathons.
+Her daughters - now eleven and fourteen - are thriving, and her husband provides support through the challenges of her illness.
+Since her diagnosis in 2009, despite several relapses, she has hiked the Inca trail to Machu Picchu, traveled to five continents, run two marathons, and biked the MS150: 168 miles from Houston to Austin.
 A co-founder of Texas Physicians for Social Responsibility, she remains active on the board, currently serving as vice-president.
 She has loosened her grip on perfectionism and accepts uncertainty.
 MS is now a reason to seize opportunities and rejoice in each day.